iprime2/ecommerce-store-nextjs-ts/README.md

 - Users can create their own online e-commerce store and manage the data from the admin
 - The data will be fetched from admin store APIs
-- Users can search for specific products or use filters to narrow down the product selection
+- Users can use filters to narrow down the product selection or search for specific products.
 - Stripe checkout
+- Page loading state
+- Tailwind design
+- Tailwind animations and effects
+- Full responsiveness
+- Server error handling using react-toast

 ![Screenshot](demo.png)